akielaries/openGPMP/README.md

 [![openGPMP](https://github.com/akielaries/openGPMP/actions/workflows/opengpmp.yml/badge.svg)](https://github.com/akielaries/openGPMP/actions/)

 # Overview
-**openGPMP** is an open-source, multi-threaded, mathematics package written in C++, C, and Fortran with a primary focus on Number Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts. openGPMP aims to provide options for pre-built functions, models, etc. along with modularity for user freedom.
+**openGPMP** is an open-source, multi-threaded, mathematics package written in C++, C, and Fortran with no runtime dependencies.
+The primary focus in Number Theory and Cryptographic algorithms, Linear Algebra, Calculus, Statistics, and Machine/Deep learning concepts. openGPMP aims to serve as a warehouse and one-stop shop for mathematical operations.
 Additional acceleration methods are featured for optional use and installation featuring OpenCL GPU acceleration functions written in C and wrapped for C++ and CUDA GPU acceleration.
 By default, SIMD intrinsics will be used for the supported platforms.

 Look in the [samples](https://github.com/akielaries/openGPMP/tree/main/samples) folder for examples on how to use some of openGPMP's functionalities.